SpacehuhnTech/wifiduck.com/index.md

 A user-friendly open-source project to learn about keystroke injection attacks or 'BadUSBs'.
 By emulating a USB keyboard, BadUSBs can gain full access to a computer in a matter of seconds!

-Unlike with other BadUSBs, you don't need to install an app, log in, compile or copy scripts to an SD card.
+Unlike with other BadUSBs, you don't need to install an app, log in, compile, or copy scripts onto an SD card.
-You simply connect via WiFi to manage all your scripts from within a web interface.
+You simply connect via WiFi to manage all your scripts from within the web interface.

 {% include buttons.html %}